-In my profession as an esthetician, my number one goal is to get my clients’ skin clear and free of blemishes and brown spots so they don’t feel as though they have to hide under makeup.
-However, I actually encourage all of my clients to never let their skin be bare and I always suggest them to wear some sort of foundation or powder makeup every single day of the year— regardless if they are going out or not.
-Let me explain.
+As an esthetician, my number one goal is to get clients’ skin clear—free of blemishes and brown spots—so they don’t feel as though they have to hide under makeup.
+With that being said, I actually encourage my clients to wear foundation every single day, regardless of whether they’re going out or not.
+It’s actually one of 10 skincare rules I swear by!
+I’ll explain why, but first, let’s talk about the myths surrounding makeup.

-In addition, a visible light study published this year in the Journal of Drugs and Dermatology found that metal oxides commonly used in foundation makeup offered significant protection against discoloration caused by visible light emitted from screens.
-(Have you heard about blue light?)
-This study showed that foundation makeup did a better job protecting against the light from screens than traditional mineral sunscreens.
-Since we’re all spending more time in front of our screens than ever, this is a pretty exciting discovery!
+A study on visible light published in the Journal of Drugs and Dermatology found that metal oxides commonly used in foundation makeup offered significant protection against discoloration caused by visible light emitted from screens.
+In fact, this study found that foundation makeup did a better job at protecting the skin from blue light than traditional mineral sunscreens!
+Since we’re all spending more time in front of screens than ever, this is a pretty exciting discovery.
+(Read more about blue light and how it affects the skin.)

 Celebrity Esthetician & Skincare Expert